LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/oh-darling.md

 If you only knew

-all this I’m thinking,
+all this I'm thinking,

-but I won’t wake you up
+but I won't wake you up

 from your dreaming,